ojosproject/website/docs/policies/inf199-acknowledgement.md

 ## Benefits of enrolling in 199

 Individuals enrolled in IN4MATX 199 get a 2-5 unit course grade.
+However, to get a good grade, you must ensure you attend lab meetings or otherwise contribute to the project.

 ## Benefits of not enrolling in 199